How We Analyzed Medicare’s Drug Data

 The data could not tell us everything.
 We interviewed many high-volume prescribers to better understand their patients and their practices.
 Some told us their numbers were high because they were credited with prescriptions by others working in the same practice.
 In addition, providers who primarily work in long-term care facilities or busy clinics with many patients naturally may write more prescriptions.

 In addition, the type of patients some doctors see may affect their rate of prescribing name-brand drugs.
-Some of the physicians who prescribe name-brands at far higher rates than their peers specialize in treating HIV/AIDS.
-The drugs for these patients are expensive and there aren’t comparable generics.
+Some of the physicians who prescribe name brands at far higher rates than their peers specialize in treating HIV/AIDS or Hepatitis C. The drugs for these patients are expensive and there aren’t comparable generics.
+If a provider prescribed more brand-name drugs than peers (more than two standard deviations above the mean) or fewer brand-name drugs than their peers (more than two standard deviations below the mean), we indicate this in the app.

 When a provider writes a prescription, the pharmacy filling it enters the information into a computer system.
 That is transmitted to a health plan for payment and then relayed to Medicare.
 Medicare compiles all of the prescriptions into a massive database.
 (Prescriptions written by doctors but not filled by patients wouldn’t be included.)